 Habitat clearance and urban development over the last 20 or so years has reduced the amount of butterfly friendly habitat across metropolitan Adelaide.
 We know that butterflies are fussy eaters and some species rely on one or two particular plants for survival.

 The program will focus on a range of threatened butterfly species, including the yellowish sedge-skipper, bitter-bush blue and chequered copper butterfly.

-This boost in re-wilding activities is a vital step in the conservation of these native pollinators and also forms part of Adelaide’s push to become a National Park City.
+This boost in re-wilding activities is a vital step in the conservation of these native pollinators and also contributes to Adelaide being a National Park City.

 The program will build on existing partnerships and programs over the coming years.
 We will work with key partners such as Butterfly Conservation SA, butterfly expert Alex Storlaski from Ento Search, City of Adelaide, Adelaide coastal councils, SA Seed Conservation Centre and the Kaurna people.

 (Banner image credit: Andy Young)

 Butterflies do more for us than just adding colour and beauty to our gardens.

 Butterflies are special native pollinators, and an essential building block of a healthy environment.
 They help fruits, vegetables and flowers to produce new seeds.